-7 https://docs.google.com/forms/d/e/1FAIpQLScUgWEdIDZdOmysOdacTcRsTcsC767FodMO4wKgz4WVtYmyDw
+12 https://docs.google.com/forms/d/e/1FAIpQLScUgWEdIDZdOmysOdacTcRsTcsC767FodMO4wKgz4WVtYmyDw

-- Pilot goals and description - > Explore the home section. - > Explore About us section. - User Registration and login and Terms and conditions formulary - > Register using Google account and explore the Terms and Conditions. - User Settings - Complete user settings. - Annotate emotions in music (Music player, Annotation procedure, Feedback) - Annotate all the songs in the campaign "Tutorial", paying special attention to the scoring system - Annotate all the songs in the campaign "Campaign 1", paying special attention to the recommendations generated through the annotations. - Explore music based on the annotated emotions - > Annotate songs in the campaign "Campaign 1" until you get a new music discovery. - > Explore the music discovered through the platform using the provided filters.
+- > Explore About us section. - User Registration and login and Terms and conditions formulary - Register using Google account and explore the Terms and Conditions. - User Settings - Complete user settings. - Annotate emotions in music (Music player, Annotation procedure, Feedback) - ➤ Annotate all the songs in the campaign "Tutorial", paying special attention to the scoring system - Annotate all the songs in the campaign "Campaign 1", paying special attention to the recommendations generated through the annotations. - Explore music based on the annotated emotions - Annotate songs in the campaign "Campaign 1" until you get a new music discovery. - > Explore the music discovered through the platform using the provided filters.

 Phase 2.
 Using the platform: After the familiarization with the ME pilot platform, participants are requested to complete a long annotation campaign (60 songs) during several days (spending in total around 1 hour).
-After finishing the campaign, users are requested to complete a usability survey8.
-We used the System Usability Scale [BAN2009] to quantify and estimate the level of usability of the ME pilot.
+After finishing the campaign, users are requested to complete a usability survey13.
+We used the System Usability Scale [3] to quantify and estimate the level of usability of the ME pilot.